washingtonstateuniversity/WSUWP-Build-Plugins-Public/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.6.7 - 26/10/16 =
+* Fix - Use FLOOR and CEIL to get price filter values.
+Fixes the issue where max price is capped at 99.
+* Fix - Hide "Sales this month" information from Dashboard widget for users that don't have `view_woocommerce_reports` capability.
+* Fix - Remove notices only once on cart so subsequent notices do not remove older notices.
+* Tweak - Improve credit card fields for better mobile experience.

 = 2.6.6 - 20/10/16 =
 * Fix - Conflict with Local Pickup Plus extension due to 2.7.x code in has_shipping_method().